 “I struggled my whole life

-Trent Reznor inducts The Cure at the 2019 Rock and Roll Hall of Fame Ceremonyfeeling that I don’t fit in or belong anywhere – kind of like right now.
+feeling that I don’t fit in or belong anywhere – kind of like right now.
 Hearing this, (The Cure’s music) suddenly I felt connected, no longer quite so alone….Despite making challenging music that deals with the biggest themes, their impact has been gigantic.
 They’ve sold the best part of who gives a shit how many million records and been an essential touchstone in the genres of Post-Punk, New Wave, Goth, Alternative, Shoegaze and Post-Rock.
 They’ve been in and out of fashion so many times in the last four decades that they ended up transcending fashion itself.
 Though they might be a hip name to drop in 2019, this wasn’t always the case.
 Their dedication to pushing sonic and artistic boundaries while making music for the ages wasn’t always rewarded with glowing reviews in the press.
-But they never failed to attract a passionate, intelligent and loyal fanbase who always knew the truth: The Cure are one of the most unique, most brilliant, most heartbreakingly excellent rock bands the world has ever known.
+But they never failed to attract a passionate, intelligent and loyal fanbase who always knew the truth: The Cure are one of the most unique, most brilliant, most heartbreakingly excellent rock bands the world has ever known.“

 – Trent Reznor, RRHOF March 29th, 2019